 How Do I Stop Waking Up With Neck Pain?

-We spend 8 hours a night sleeping and if that positioning is one that compresses the irritated joints, correcting it can give us a head start to healing.
-To start with, the best positions to start with for optimal spine health is on your side or on your back.
+We spend 8 hours a night sleeping.
+Hopefully.
+If we are continually waking up with neck pain, we need to asses if the position we are sleeping in is compressing and irritating our joints.
+If so, correcting it can give us a head start to healing.
+To start with, the best positions for optimal spine health is on your side or on your back.

-Have someone take a photo of your head, neck and shoulders directly from behind to see if your neck is bent to one side.
-Make adjustments to your pillow to achieve the most neutral position possible.
-I call this position the position of least stress (PLS).
+To assess your neck position, have someone take a photo of your head, neck, and shoulders from behind.
+This can help you determine if your neck is bent to one side.
+Make adjustments to your pillow to achieve the most neutral position possible, which I refer to as the position of least stress (PLS).

 Happy non compressed neck sleeping!